 9. Miami, FL

-If you adore the sun and don’t mind humid summers, Miami is an excellent choice for graphic designers.
-You’ll gain the advantage of a metropolis while also being near the beach.
-The art scene is large and diverse in the city, with many Latin-inspired pieces of art.
+If you love the sun and don’t mind humid summers, Miami is an excellent location for graphic designers.
+Miami has a thriving, diverse art scene particularly for Latinx artists and art styles.
 You’ll find inspiration for your own designs everywhere you turn.
-Gain access to digital-friendly marketing agencies, of which there are hundreds.
+Miami is home to plenty of independent design and marketing agencies, with great beaches and nightlife for the weekends.

 8. Chicago, IL

-Chicago made the list because it’s friendly to multimedia artists.
-If you enjoy bringing your designs to life with animation but also love a good 2D design, then consider moving into the hub of multimedia heaven.
-Filled with art galleries, museums, and everything cultural, it’s a natural choice for those who are open to different specializations in graphic design.
+Chicago is a great city for multimedia artists.
+If you enjoy bringing your designs to life with animation but also love a good 2D design, then consider moving to this multimedia hub.
+Filled with art galleries and museums, Chicago is a natural choice for those who are open to different specializations in graphic design.

-Although you’ll still pay big-city prices, the lower midwest cost of living may be particularly attractive to those looking to just start out, buy a home, and set down roots.
-It’s a central location, making it easy for you to travel anywhere and visit family in other locations.
+Although you’ll still pay big-city prices, the lower Midwest cost of living may be particularly attractive to those looking to get started in the industry, buy a home, and set down roots.
+Chicago is centrally located, making it easy for you to travel anywhere and visit family in other locations.

 6. Boston, MA

-Zippia recently listed Massachusetts as a state with high pay for graphic designers.
-Professional designers in MA make approximately $58,553 per year, with salaries varying depending upon location.
-Boston is a thriving city filled with lawyers, a prestigious university, and a wide variety of businesses.
+Professional designers in Massachusetts make approximately $58,553 per year, with salaries varying between cities.
+Boston is a thriving creative hub with a vibrant arts community, a prestigious university, and a wide variety of businesses.

-Whether you choose to strike out on your own as a freelancer or you prefer to work for a marketing agency, you’ll find plenty of work in a variety of industries in this thriving, historic city.
-A few of the listings on job sites include working for the Museum of Fine Arts and companies such as Puma.
+Whether you choose to strike out on your own as a freelancer or you prefer to work for a marketing agency or art studio, you’ll find plenty of work in a variety of industries in this thriving, historic city.
+Job opportunities can include roles at leading organizations and businesses like the Museum of Fine Arts and Puma sportswear.

 5. New York, NY

-Of course NYC makes the list.
-It’s considered a highly creative and innovative city filled with several museums and galleries, like The Metropolitan Museum of Art, the Museum of Modern Art, and the Agora Gallery, to name a few.
+New York City is a highly creative and innovative city filled with museums and galleries, like The Metropolitan Museum of Art, the Museum of Modern Art, and the Agora Gallery.

-For graphic designers, New York has opportunities in companies like Ralph Lauren, Aéropostale, and CBS as well as plenty of other designers, publishers, and even upscale restaurants.
+For graphic designers, New York has opportunities at companies like Ralph Lauren, Aéropostale, and CBS as well as hundreds of other designers, publishers, restaurants, and other businesses.

 4. Los Angeles, CA